An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Some of the first settlers of this family name were:

-Leib Settlers in the United States in the 18th Century
+Leib Settlers in United States in the 18th Century

-Leib Settlers in the United States in the 19th Century
+Leib Settlers in United States in the 19th Century

 The Leib Family Crest was acquired from the Houseofnames.com archives.
 The Leib Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 16 March 2010 at 07:38.